Understanding DUI Breath Test Challenges

-Most states have promulgated special administrative rules and regulations that specify precisely how each test is to be administered, as well as how each breath machine is to be maintained, stored, and repaired.
+Most states have promulgated special administrative rules and regulations.
+These specify precisely the administration of the tests.
+Also, how each breath machine maintained, stored, and repaired.
 Failure to comply with these rules affects the reliability of the result.
-The more mistakes that are made and procedures that are not followed, the more likely the test result will be unreliable (and thus inadmissible in court).
+The more mistakes made and procedures not followed.
+To clarify, the more likely the test result will be unreliable (and thus inadmissible in court).

 Other challenges to breath test operators include human error, such as failure to comply with any of the required testing procedures, mistakes made during the test administration, or improper maintenance and storage of the machine.
 Common mistakes include test samples taken too late in time, failure to comply with observation period, and failure to properly advise of implied consent warnings.